Brooklyn Boulders: Brooklyn Boulders Foundation (BKBF)

 Brooklyn Boulders Foundation (BKBF) is a 501(c)(3) public charity founded in 2010.
 BKBF includes the Adaptive Climbing Group and City Rocks.

 Adaptive Climbing Group

 Brooklyn Boulders is home to the Adaptive Climbing Group (ACG), founded by climber and adaptive athlete Kareemah Batts.
-ACG offers people with permanent disabilities the opportunity to inclusively participate in the sport of climbing and competing.
-It takes the already existing abilities of a person and helps them engage in the sport.

 The Hueco Hacienda

 The Hueco Hacienda is Brooklyn Boulders’ lodging facility located in the Chihuahuan Desert, 15 miles outside of El Paso, Texas, and approximately one mile from Hueco Tanks State Park and Historic Site.
 The Hacienda provides climbers and guests a place to stay after climbing and hiking at Hueco Tanks.
 Visitors have access to hiking trails, bouldering, and backcountry tours.

-Press

-Brooklyn Boulders is known for graffiti adorning their walls, to which artist Cope2 contributed, and its "biggest architectural flourish: a replica of the Brooklyn Bridge suitable for climbing."
-Called the "best workout in Brooklyn" by Vogue, Brooklyn Boulders has been visited by some of the world's best climbers, including Ashima Shiraishi and Sasha DiGiulian.
-During Hurricane Sandy, Brooklyn Boulders was transformed into "an operating base for Team Rubicon, a disaster response organization," and remained open for 24 hours.
-Brooklyn Boulders Somerville hosted TEDxSomerville on March 30, 2015.
-In April 2019, travel expert and host Samantha Brown showed New York Live's Lauren Scala "Places to Love" in New York, including Brooklyn Boulders in Gowanus.